-Since none of us wants a creative stalemate within our agencies, here are three easy ways to bridge the communication barrier between you and your graphic designer, speed up turn-around times, and reduce the number of revisions it takes to reach the graphics you’re envisioning for your project.
+Since none of us wants a creative stalemate within our agencies, here are three easy ways to bridge the communication barrier between you and your graphic designer, better understand design, speed up turn-around times, and reduce the number of revisions it takes to reach the graphics you’re envisioning for your project.

 1. THE PROBLEM: “These concepts aren’t quite my style.”